LSE Laidlaw Scholars Leadership and Research Programme

 The programme is designed in a way that most programme elements take place over weekends, on Wednesday afternoons, or over the summer break (your six-week projects), thus minimally interfering with your academic schedule.

-Specifically, the dates of the programme with mandatory attendance until the end of September 2024 are as follows:
+Provisional dates of programme events with mandatory attendance until the end of September 2025 are as follows:

-• Laidlaw Scholars Global Induction event (online): TBC
+• Laidlaw Scholars Global Induction event (online): in mid June (TBC)

 Information for Scholars on international internships and research projects